Medium wave: Use in Europe

-Many countries have switched off most of their MW transmitters due to cost-cutting and low usage of MW by the listeners.
-Among those are Germany, France, Russia, Poland, Sweden, the Benelux, Austria, Switzerland, and most of the Balkans.
+Many countries have switched off most of their MW transmitters in the 2010s due to cost-cutting and low usage of MW by the listeners.
+Among those are Germany, France, Russia, Poland, Sweden, the Benelux, Austria, Switzerland, Slovenia and most of the Balkans.
+Other countries that have no or few MW transmitters include Iceland, Ireland, Finland and Norway.

-Large networks of transmitters are remaining in the UK, Spain, Romania and Italy.
-In the Netherlands and Scandinavia, some new idealistically driven stations have launched low power services on the former high power frequencies.
-This also applies to the ex-offshore pioneer Radio Caroline that now has a licence to use 648 kHz, which was used by the BBC World Service over decades.
+Large networks of transmitters are remaining in the UK, Spain and Romania.
+In the Netherlands and Scandinavia, some stations have launched low power services on the former high power frequencies.
+On 22 May 2017, the UK government regulator Ofcom awarded the former offshore "pirate radio" station Radio Caroline a community licence to broadcast to Suffolk and north Essex on 648 kHz with a power of 1 kW.
+The frequency had formerly been used by the BBC World Service.
+In Italy, the government closed its high power transmitters but low power private stations remain.
 As the MW band is thinning out, many local stations from the remaining countries as well as from North Africa and the Middle East can now be received all over Europe, but often only weak with much interference.

-In Europe, each country is allocated a number of frequencies on which high power (up to 2 MW) can be used; the maximum power is also subject to international agreement by the International Telecommunication Union (ITU).
+In Europe, each country is allocated a number of frequencies on which high power (up to 2 megawatts) can be used; the maximum power is also subject to international agreement by the International Telecommunication Union (ITU).

 In most cases there are two power limits: a lower one for omnidirectional and a higher one for directional radiation with minima in certain directions.
 The power limit can also be depending on daytime and it is possible that a station may not operate at nighttime, because it would then produce too much interference.
 Other countries may only operate low-powered transmitters on the same frequency, again subject to agreement.
 International medium wave broadcasting in Europe has decreased markedly with the end of the Cold War and the increased availability of satellite and Internet TV and radio, although the cross-border reception of neighbouring countries' broadcasts by expatriates and other interested listeners still takes place.

-In the late 20th century, overcrowding on the Medium wave band was a serious problem in parts of Europe contributing to the early adoption of VHF FM broadcasting by many stations (particularly in Germany).
+In the late 20th century, overcrowding on the Medium wave band was a serious problem in parts of Europe, contributing to the early adoption of VHF FM broadcasting by many stations (particularly in Germany).

-Due to the high demand for frequencies in Europe, many countries set up single frequency networks; in Britain, BBC Radio Five Live broadcasts from various transmitters on either 693 or 909 kHz.
+Due to the high demand for frequencies in Europe, many countries set up single frequency networks; in the United Kingdom, BBC Radio 5 Live broadcasts from various transmitters on either 693 or 909 kHz.
 These transmitters are carefully synchronized to minimize interference from more distant transmitters on the same frequency.